 How can high revenue lead to misconceptions about financial success?

 High revenue might lead to misconceptions when people equate it with profit.
 A company can have substantial revenue but low profit if its expenses are high.
-Understanding costs relative to revenue is essential to prevent overestimation of financial success and ensure realistic financial evaluations.
+Understanding costs relative to revenue is essential to prevent the overestimation of financial success and ensure realistic financial evaluations.

 What role does profit play in evaluating a company’s financial health?